What do countries as far apart as Brazil and Portugal have in common? The language!

 As part of this treaty, Spain and Portugal agreed that everything west of a line of demarcation, drawn along a meridian on a map of the Atlantic Ocean, would belong to Spain, and everything east of the line would belong to Portugal.

-Frustratingly for Portugal, the only part of the American continents that this North-South line ran through was the Northeastern corner of South America — what is today Brazil.
+Frustratingly for Portugal, the only part of the American continent that this North-South line ran through was the Northeastern corner of South America — what is today Brazil.

 And that, folks, is why the vast majority of Central and South American countries are Spanish speaking, while the only Portuguese-speaking country in the Americas is Brazil.